MohammadMaftoun/Text-Classification-Projects/README.md

 # Datasets

-These projects leverage various datasets, including but not limited to:
+These projects leverage various data based on Kaggle datasets, including but not limited to:

     IMDB: A dataset of movie reviews with binary sentiment labels (positive/negative).
     CoronavirusTweets